Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/indicators.md

 ### Classifications

-While the [IIndicatorTag](xref:ActiproSoftware.Text.Tagging.IIndicatorTag) interface just handles rendering of the glyphs, more often than not, indicators also intend to style the contained text range differently.
+While the [IIndicatorTag](xref:ActiproSoftware.Text.Tagging.IIndicatorTag) interface just handles the rendering of the glyphs, more often than not, indicators also intend to style the contained text range differently.
 You see this sort of thing with breakpoints, where they highlight the background of the text red.
 This is accomplished by having the tag instance also implement [IClassificationTag](xref:ActiproSoftware.Text.Tagging.IClassificationTag).

 See the [Tags and Classification Types](../../text-parsing/tagging/basic-concepts.md) topic for more information on how classification tags can be used to override default syntax highlighting.